- Who We Are

 Each year we present the Andrew E. Rice Award for Leadership and Innovation by a Young Professional in International Development (Rice Award) at our Annual Conference.
 This award recognizes the achievements of an exceptional young professional working in the field of international development.
 Previously named “The Truman Award,” the award was established in 2003 by Andrew E. Rice and Robert Berg to honor leadership, innovation, impact and commitment.
 It was renamed The Rice Award in 2011 to honor the memory and contributions of one of its chief architects.

 The recipient of this award will demonstrate leadership and innovation, as well as tremendous promise for advancement in the field of international development.
 The selected winner will also recognize the importance of international development as a means of service to those who are most in need and will work towards sustainable, people-centered development.

-We commend him for his exemplary leadership in the field of development and we hope you will join us in celebrating his achievements at our Annual Conference on May 31st!
+We commend her for her exemplary leadership in the field of development and presented this award in celebration of her achievements at our Annual Conference on May 30, 2019.

 The Rice Award will be presented to the awardee at the Society for International Development’s Annual Conference in Washington, DC.
 While there will be only one winner, other notable candidates may be mentioned at the award presentation ceremony.